danielzazzali/osgi-library/README.md

 6. `buscarLibrosPorAutor`
 7. `buscarLibrosPorTitulo`

-Additionally, a `ServicioImplActivador` class was implemented for bundle activation and service registration.
+`ServicioImplActivador` class was implemented for bundle activation and service registration:

+1. `start`
+2. `stop`

+Additionally, a the constructors for `ExcepcionCredencialInvalida` class and `ExcepcionSesionNoValidaTiempoEjecucion` were implemented.

 ## Video Explanation
 A video explaining the bundle loading process and the use of the library to add and search for books: